WHAT IS A DA?

 Each county has their own district attorney who lives in and serves that district.
 Step 1, find out who your DA is and how they stand on important policy issues.
 Then, scroll down to Step 2 to send them an email to say, “Hey!”

-Holding your DA accountable starts with getting to know them and making sure they know how the community feels about important criminal justice issues.
+Ensuring your DA shares your values starts with getting to know them and making sure they know how the community feels about important criminal justice issues.